-Within the framework of the New York State World Language Standards, this course provides the first half of checkpoint B. Language study continues to build on previous learning in alignment with interpretive, interpersonal, presentational, and inter-cultural communication skills.
+Within the framework of the New York State Syllabus, this course provides the first half of checkpoint B. Language study continues to build on previous learning.
+Listening, speaking, reading and writing become more focused.
+Cultural studies continue to increase the student's awareness of the target culture throughout the world.
+Offered at Corcoran

-ARA 103 ARABIC 3 (1 Credit) NCAA Approved Offered at PSLA and Henninger
+ARA 103 ARABIC 3 (1 Credit) NCAA Approved Offered at PSLA

-FRE 103 FRENCH 3 (1 Credit) NCAA Approved Offered at Henninger and Nottingham
+FRE 103 FRENCH 3 (1 Credit) NCAA Approved Henninger and Nottingham